 To make ostropel de pui, chicken is fried and then added to a boiling mixture of water, oil, tomato purée, garlic, onions, and flour.
 The stew is cooked until the sauce thickens before being garnished with parsley and served with a side of mămăligă or boiled/mashed potatoes.

 MEAT / POULTRY

 Mititei in Romanian means “little ones”.
-These popular grilled minced meat rolls are made with ground beef and lamb seasoned with a host of herbs and spices like garlic, black pepper, anise, coriander, thyme, savory, and paprika.
+These popular grilled minced meat rolls are made with ground meat (beef, lamb, pork) seasoned with a host of herbs and spices like garlic, black pepper, anise, coriander, thyme, savory, and paprika.
 They’re typically grilled outdoors at Romanian barbecues and enjoyed with french fries, mustard, and pickled vegetables called murături.
 As you can imagine, they also go very well with beer.